GameServerManagers/LinuxGSM-Docs/Logging.md

 # LGSM Logs

-If your user is "gameserver", then LGSM logs are located in the following folder:
+If your user is "gameserver", then LGSM logs are located in the following directory:

 `/home/gameserver/log`

-This log folder contains two subfolders:
+This "log" directory contains two other directories:
 * `script`, logs LGSM script activity
 * `console`, logs gameserver [console](https://github.com/GameServerManagers/LinuxGSM/wiki/Console) output